ckwolf92/lp_var_nberma/README.md

 ## Estimating IRFs using local projections

-Using our code suite, our recommended procedure is implemented below.
+Using our code suite, our recommended procedure for estimating LPs is implemented below.

 Use the AIC to select the lag length `p` by estimating auxiliary VARs of lag length 1 through `p_max`.
 ```m